 Identify Vulnerable Assets

 First, identify your business’s most valuable assets so you can incorporate extra efforts to keep them safe.
 Assets most vulnerable to corporate theft that impact your business’s recovery in the event of a loss include cash, inventory, equipment, and data.
-If you’re unsure about your company’s most vulnerable assets, your insurance agent or broker can help you assess your risks and determine what you need to cover.
+Conduct an internal audit to pinpoint what’s at stake.
+Consulting with your insurance agent or broker can clear up any uncertainty about the risks you face and the protective measures crucial to your business contingency plans.

 Update Your Business Theft Insurance

-Once you establish what business assets are most vulnerable to corporate theft, update your business theft insurance policy to fully protect your business.
+Post identification, it’s important to update your business theft insurance policy.
 Make sure to discuss different coverage options with your agent so you can rest assured that you find the right solution for your business needs.
 Business theft insurance policies have coverage limits, so keep in mind that:

 - You should insure the property for the full value of your building, equipment, and other possessions, remembering that the insurer might only pay certain amounts for certain types of damage.